code-and-effect/effective_slugs/README.md

 MIT License.
 Copyright Code and Effect Inc. http://codeandeffect.com

-YOu are not granted rights or licenses to the trademarks of Code and Effect
+You are not granted rights or licenses to the trademarks of Code and Effect

 ## Credits